akourtis98/my-configs/README.md

-## This are my configs for emacs/spacemacs
+## These are my configs for emacs/spacemacs